Celestion 5 Loudspeakers Reviewed

 -- the '5 is more the punchier product, a bit more hi-fi, a bit

 more exciting.
-It ¬is¬ a '3 grown up, but one which on the way lost
+It is a '3 grown up, but one which on the way lost

 some of its breeding.
 It should, however, clean up at its price

-point, because it does almost all that a '3 will do and a whole
+s almost all that a '3 will do and a whole

 lot which the '3 cannot do.